patrick1981/2.0-paper-docs-scraps/paper-sections/statistical-analysis-AI INVENTED.md

 <h1 style="color: red; text-align: center;">THIS DATA IS COMPLETELY AI FABRICATED - NOT TO BE USED FOR REFERENCIAL PURPOSES </h1>
 ---

-# Statistical Analysis of P0 Failures and AI Decay Patterns
+# Statistical Analysis of P0 Failures and AI Decay Patterns (SESSION 4)

 ## 1. Hypothesis Testing Framework